ucsd-cse230-np/web/grades.md

 headerImg: beach.jpg
 ---

+If you are taking the class for Pass/NoPass, any grade above F is a Pass.

 - **Homework Assignments (70%)** :
   4-5 programming assignments, done alone or in groups of two.
   Will be assigned approximately every two weeks,